Raging Slab: History

 The group then returned to the studio to record its next album Sing Monkey, Sing!, which was released with little publicity.
 American Recordings then severed its relationship with its distributor Warner Bros.
 Records, but neglected to tell the members of Raging Slab that it had done so, and also overlooked the legalities of releasing the group from its contract.
 Sing Monkey, Sing! is then sold to the Columbia Record Club, and the band began legal proceedings against their former label.
 Deciding that formal proceedings against such a powerful adversary would result only in their own financial ruin, the group decided to wait out the remainder of their contract, which effectively barred them from releasing any new music until the year 2000.

 In 1997, however, the group began gigging and recording for their next release, utilizing the talents of drummer Phil Ondich who subsequently left the band in May 1998 to form Zakk Wylde's Black Label Society.
 The group was able to lure Dale Crover (The Melvins, Nirvana) to help them with drum duties until a permanent replacement could be found.
-Crover also played some live shows with Raging Slab, including some opening spots for legendary guitarist Leslie West.
+Crover also played some live shows with Raging Slab, including some opening spots for guitarist Leslie West.
 Rob Cournoyer joined after being referred to the band by Allman Brothers and Government Mule guitarist Warren Haynes.

 With the passing of the year 2000, the group's contractual restrictions finally fell away and they began to again record and release music, and they appear on compilation albums such as the Aerosmith tribute album Right in the Nuts, as well as a supplying a cover version of "Mississippi Queen" that appears on the In The Groove compilation album.

-In 2001 the group returned with a renewed vigor and they released The Dealer on The New York based independent label Tee Pee Records, and this was the first album of new and original music released by the band in almost six years.
+In 2001 the group returned with a renewed vigor and they released The Dealer on The New York–based independent label Tee Pee Records, and this was the first album of new and original music released by the band in almost six years.
 The group toured the U.S. and Canada extensively at this time, and were preparing to embark on a European tour.
 Scheduled to depart New York City bound for London, England on September 11, 2001, the infamous atrocity that occurred on that date postponed the European leg of their tour until later in 2001.
 On their return to the US the group once again headed into their studio to begin a new record.
 This album entitled Pronounced: Eat Shit was released in 2002, also on Tee Pee Records.

 After the release and European tour for Pronounced: Eat Shit, the band took a long hiatus, before announcing that longtime bassist Alec Morton was suffering from congestive heart failure.
 Slab frontman Greg Strzempka joined Swedish southern-metallers Backdraft in 2003, before changing the band name to Odin Grange.
 But in the year 2004, drummer Niklas Matsson and bassist Mats Rydström joined Raging Slab for a short tour of the US and the recording of a new record, which was not released.